niyatpatel23295/cmpe202-intelligame-xfer/Documentation/Minutes of Meeting (Weekly Standup).md

 2. What is the team going to do next week?
 3. What are the current blockers/challenges the team is facing?

+Answers:

+1. Our team worked on integration of different modules this week.
+We fixed all the bugs generated due to integration.
+All the assigned design patterns were implemented.
+We worked on generating the final class diagram of the game showing all the design patterns.

+2. The team is going to generate a document including all UML diagrams and the class diagram and we'll start working on the presentation and demo.

 3. We don't have any blocker or challenge , as we have created our final product with integration of design patterns.